flan/staticdhcpd/staticDHCPd/doc/customisation/index.rst

 ever be read from disk.

-Additionally, staticDHCPd is pretty open to tuning, so if you know a lot about the wort of load your environment will handle, you can change properties like ``checkinterval`` to adjust threading and resource priotisation and responsiveness.
+Additionally, staticDHCPd is pretty open to tuning, so if you know a lot about the sort of load your environment will handle, you can change properties like ``checkinterval`` to adjust threading and resource priotisation and responsiveness.